Talent Acquisition

 But recruiters must drive strategic application.

 Recruitment is moving from transactional execution to strategic intelligence.
+AI is not replacing recruiters.
+It is redefining the value recruiters bring.

 The future belongs to professionals who combine:

+AI will optimize the process.
 But recruiters will define the outcome.

 Most AI failures do not happen because the code broke.
 They happen because the team...